Gospel

 …for you once were NOT A PEOPLE, but now you are THE PEOPLE OF GOD; you had NOT RECEIVED MERCY, but now you HAVE RECEIVED MERCY.

 These things are ours due to God’s mercy and grace.
 None of us deserves what has been given.
-So knowing this mean we should exercise privileges we should enjoy as God’s people with great humility.
+So knowing this means we should exercise our God-given privileges with sincere humility.
 So what are these Gospel privileges?

 Gospel: Privileges As Taught By Paul

-GospelIt is always amazing to me how the Scripture can say the same thing using different words by different human writers.
+SubscriptionsIt is always amazing to me how the Scripture can say the same thing using different words by different human writers.
 That’s one way we know the Scriptures are the inspired Word of God!
-Peter gave us a picture of purpose and Paul does the same thing in II Corinthians.
+Peter gave us a picture of purpose and Paul did the same thing in II Corinthians.

 We have been set free.
-As a well-known worship song says: My chains are gone.
-But this idea of divine freedom is huge subject!
-And Paul addressed it in more than one place.
+As a well-known worship song says: My chains are gone, I’ve been set free...
+But this idea of divine freedom is a huge subject!
+And Paul addressed it more than once.
 His second letter to the Corinthians is where I’ll focus, particularly in chapter 4.

-The Privilege of Liberty – as seen in 2 Corinthians 4:1-7
+The Privilege of Liberty – as seen in II Corinthians 4:1-7

 • From sin